Areas of specialization

-Toulouse School of Management offers an intensive Ph.D. programme for individuals interested in pursuing a career in research.
+Toulouse School of Management offers an intensive doctoral programme for individuals interested in pursuing a career in research.
 Our programme combines the best of theory, practice and research methods with scholarly integrity.
 The courses are accompanied by research practica.
 Graduates pursue careers in leading universities and business schools, policy-oriented institutions and private firms.

 To follow international best practices, research at Toulouse School of Management begins in the second year of the Master, with a dedicated research programme, and during two years, the curriculum of the doctoral programme emphasizes four essential areas of training for doctoral students:

 - skills to conduct independent research leading to high-level publications

 Students who successfully complete the first year of the programme are awarded a Master of Science and may choose to end their formal training.
 The goal of this one-year programme is to provide students with the quantitative, analytical and theoretical tools for a successful academic or industry-oriented career.
 Therefore the students’ research programme and dissertation phase begins in March of this first year.